Green-Hat-fd/portfolio/index.md

 **_Feature(s)_**

-- A sliding minigame – the Minig-aim
+- A sliding minigame &ndash; the Minig-aim
     - Used in a fight to defend against bad guys
     - Every weapon type determines the style of sliding
 - All stations have different types of resources